Multimodal-Enhanced Objectness Learner for Corner Case Detection in Autonomous Driving: Experiments

 We further study the effectiveness of our objectness notion learner by comparing it with the proposal network of OLN \cite{kim2022learning}.
 Fig.\ref{figure:proposal} shows the performance results.
 The OLN-based proposal network performs poorly while our objectness notion learner achieves better performance, indicating that the notion of objectness is more valuable than simple proposals.

-Finally, we study the effectiveness of our DINO-based \cite{zhang2022dino} student model by comparing it with the Faster R-CNN-based \cite{ren2015faster} student model.
-As shown in Fig.\ref{figure:student}, the DINO-based student model outperforms the Faster R-CNN-based student model, which indicates that the DINO-based student model is more suitable for the task of corner case detection.
+Finally, we study the effectiveness of our DINO-based \cite{zhang2022dino} student model by comparing it with Faster R-CNN-based \cite{ren2015faster} student model.
+As shown in Fig.\ref{figure:student}, DINO-based student model outperforms Faster R-CNN-based student model, which indicates that DINO-based student model is better.